 - Comfortable casual clothes such as jeans, cotton pants, knee-length shorts, shirts, sweaters, blouses, and jackets.

 - A 3 day supply of routine prescription medications and routine vitamins pre-approved by Bellwood medical staff and in original packaging.
 Any additional supplies will be disposed of.

-- Credit card, bank card, or money for toiletries or incidentals
+- Credit card, bank card, or money incidentals.

 What Not to Bring